OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: Optimal Power Flow for Restoration: OPF-R

-Further, the problem variables are listed as follows: \begin{itemize} \item $\mathbf{S}_d, \mathbf{S}_g, \mathbf{S}_l, \mathbf{S}_w$ are the binary switching variables of loads, generators, lines, and transformers, respectively, expressed as matrices with dimension $n_i \times n_t$, where $n_t$ is the number of timesteps in the model.
-Switching variables are expressed in scalar form as $S_{i,t}$. \item $P_g$ is the active power produced by generator $g$, expressed in matrix form as $\mathbf{P}_g$. \item $\mathbf{P}_l,\mathbf{P}_w$ are the matrices of active power flows on lines and transformers, respectively. \item $\boldsymbol{\theta}$ is the matrix of bus voltage angles. \item $\mathbf{S}_b$ the energization of buses (integer variable), defined by the number of live connections to each bus. \end{itemize}

-Of these, it is noted that branch flows $\mathbf{P}_l$, $\mathbf{P}_w$ and bus energization $\mathbf{S}_b$ are dependent variables and deterministically constrained.
+Of the problem variables, it is noted that branch flows $\mathbf{P}_l$, $\mathbf{P}_w$ and bus energization $\mathbf{S}_b$ are dependent variables and deterministically constrained.
 The constraints can be divided into four parts: power balance (OPF) constraints, initialization, switching constraints, and component limits.

 Constraints~(\ref{c:powerbal}) and~(\ref{c:branchp}) make up the OPF constraints.
 Constraint~(\ref{c:powerbal}) imposes a zero power balance per bus at each timestep\footnote{The symbol $\circ$ represents the matrix Hadamard product.}, while~(\ref{c:branchp}) computes the power flows on lines and transformers (expressed in vector form).
 These constraints are mixed-integer bilinear, which are by definition non-convex.
 However, as commonly available optimization solvers have the capability to perform convex relaxations on such constraints, using techniques such as McCormick envelopes~\cite{gurobi-nonlin}, they are implemented in the model as written.